prebid/addressability-framework/mvp-spec/website-implementation.md

 To use Prebid SSO, Prebid.js will extend its [Build Request API](https://docs.prebid.org/dev-docs/bidder-adaptor.html#building-the-request) so that the Adaptors get the Prebid SSO Data.

-Each adunit has an extra `ssoSignature` string which represent the digital signature of the Prebid SSO data for the given adunit:
+Each adunit has an extra `ssoSignature` string which represents the digital signature of the Prebid SSO data for the given adunit:

 ```js